roadrunner-server/roadrunner-docs/docs/en/lab/otel.md

 # Observability — OpenTelemetry

-RoadRunner offers otel (OpenTelemetry) plugin, which provides a unified standard for tracing, logging, and metrics information.
+RoadRunner offers OTEL (OpenTelemetry) plugin, which provides a unified standard for tracing, logging, and metrics information.
 This plugin allows you to send tracing data from RoadRunner to tracing collectors like [New Relic](https://newrelic.com/), [Zipkin](https://zipkin.io), [Jaeger](https://www.jaegertracing.io/), [Datadog](https://www.datadoghq.com/), and more.